 If possible, reach consensus as a total class, but where consensus might be ‘impossible,’ place the problem under the sector heading that reflects the majority of the groups’ “responsibility assignments.”

 When completed, ask the following questions: 1) How many of you feel that your individual ‘responsibility form’ closely reflected the conclusions you arrived at in your group?
 2) How many of the groups feel that their group ‘responsibility form’ closely reflected what the total class’ ‘responsibility form’ indicates?
 3) What did you learn from this exercise?
 4) Was it easy to assign responsibility in each case?
 5) Would you have assigned some of the responsibilities to more than one sector?
 6) Is there one sector that is most responsible for addressing most of the problems?

-Now have the learners reflect on how this statement might be true, ”As an individual, I can do something to help in everyone one of these problem areas identified on the Environmental Problem list” (Attachment Two), i.e. pick up trash, vote for government officials that are sensitive to environmental issues, buy cars that get better gas mileage, volunteer in non-profit organizations, advocate my concerns in writing to city officials, not buy products made by businesses that pollute the environment, etc.
+Now have the learners reflect on how this statement might be true, ”As an individual, I can do something to help in everyone one of these problem areas identified on the Environmental Problem list” (Handout Two), i.e. pick up trash, vote for government officials that are sensitive to environmental issues, buy cars that get better gas mileage, volunteer in non-profit organizations, advocate my concerns in writing to city officials, not buy products made by businesses that pollute the environment, etc.

 Share with the learners that as a response to Earth Day, they each will be given an opportunity to identify a problem that pertains to an environmental issue in their community (one that they identified and/or one that identified in the exercise they just completed).
-They are to develop a personal “plan of action” (Attachment Three) for how they propose to use Earth Day as a time to address that problem for the common good.
+They are to develop a personal “plan of action” (Handout Three) for how they propose to use Earth Day as a time to address that problem for the common good.
 If time permits, have the learners share their action plans with the whole class.